zoopr/DroidReachBenchmarks/README.md

 (3): For the coarse-grained evaluation, Ghidra was enhanced to deal with nested libraries

 (4): It is possible to increase the calldepth, but there is a trade-off between running time/memory usage and desired calldepth.

+(5): This pattern can be detected, but not automatically integrated into the resulting graph without further dynamic analysis.

 n/a: not applicable, e.g., Ghidra is not involved in the resolution of JNI mapping.